ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 <span>583.</span> [Jonas Davis Mills](https://www.findagrave.com/memorial/138421270/%20jonas-d.-mills) (George , Isaac , Isaac , Timothy , Jonathan , George ) was born on 2 May 1795.
 He died on 30 Jan 1882.

-Jonas married (1) Mary Hallock [daughter of Thomas Hallock], on 25 Dec [Feb] 1818 in [Smithtown], Long Island, New York.
+Jonas married (1) Mary Hallock [daughter of [Thomas Hallock](https://www.findagrave.com/memorial/240646827/thomas-hallock), on 25 Dec [Feb] 1818 in [Smithtown], Long Island, New York.
 Mary was born on 8 Dec 1798.
 She died on 2 Mar 1827.

 They had the following children: